Semigroups of self-similar actions and higher rank Baumslag-Solitar semigroups: Abstract

 \section{Abstract}

 In this paper, we initiate the study of higher rank Baumslag-Solitar semigroups and their related C*-algebras.
-We focus on two extreme, but interesting, classes -- one is related to products of odometers and the other is related to Furstenberg’s $\times p, \times q$ conjecture.
-For the former class, whose C*-algebras are studied by H. Li and the second author, we here characterize the factoriality of the associated von Neumann algebras and further determine their types; for the latter, we obtain their canonical Cartan subalgebras.
+We focus on two rather interesting classes -- one is related to products of odometers and the other is related to Furstenberg’s $\times p, \times q$ conjecture.
+For the former class, whose C*-algebras are studied in \cite{LY19$_1$}, we here characterize the factoriality of the associated von Neumann algebras and further determine their types; for the latter, we obtain their canonical Cartan subalgebras.
 In the rank 1 case, we study a more general setting which encompasses (single-vertex) generalized Baumslag-Solitar semigroups.
-One of our main tools is from self-similar higher rank graphs and their C*-algebras.
+One of our main tools in this paper is from self-similar higher rank graphs and their C*-algebras.

 \subjclass[2010]{46L05; 46L10, 20M30} \keywords{Self-similar action, Baumslag-Solitar semigroup, higher rank Baumslag-Solitar semigroup, Cartan subalgebra, higher rank graph}